amaider/auto_clean_print/README.md

 # Automated Print Script
-The postscript file tries to replicate the EPSON EcoTank alignment print pattern but printed in a different spot each time.
-4x7 = 28 patterns per page, 56 per sheet for DIN A4.
+The postscript file tries to replicate the EPSON EcoTank nozzle check pattern but printed in a different spot each time.
+4x7 = 28 patterns (with padding 10) per page, 56 per sheet for DIN A4.
 (One year can have a maximum of 53 weeks.)

 The bash script will be called by home assistant automation.
 It updates the date and print number in the postscript file to align the print pattern.
 And then prints it.